 This can be found in paperwork like a property deed or online as a public record.
 You can find past land survey records on your local county assessor’s website or at the county recorder’s office.

 Remember, surveying your own property cannot be used for legal purposes but may be used for personal records.

 With this list of different types of land surveys, determine which one is the best fit for what you need or what may be required from you.
-If you aren’t sure which one is the best pick, talk to a professional land surveyor in your area for their expertise regarding your situation.
+If you aren’t sure which is the best pick, talk to professional land surveyors in your area for their expertise regarding your situation.